opensearch-project/project-website/_posts/2024-04-15-gsi-tech-blog.md

 # Meta data for the twitter card.
 The twitter card is used when a link to the blog post is shared on twitter.
 The twitter card is also used by other social media sites when a link to the blog post is shared on those sites.
 The twitter card is also used by search engines when a link to the blog post is shared on those sites.

 ---
-Every once in a while I run across a use case that gets me really excited, not just because it falls inside of my personal interests, but also because I never would have thought that open source tools would find their way into certain use cases.
-Recently I was lucky enough to learn about some very complicated real world problems that could be improved by applying OpenSearch, Artificial Intelligence and Machine Learning.
-That field just happens to be in the realm of observability.
-In particular, things that observe our own Earth.
+Every once in a while I come across a use case that gets me really excited, not just because it aligns with my personal interests but also because I never would have thought that open-source tools would find their way into certain use cases.
+Recently I was lucky enough to learn about some very complicated real-world problems that could be improved by using OpenSearch, AI, and machine learning (ML).
+Those problems just happen to involve the realm of observability and, in particular, things that observe our planet.

 ## What is the actual problem to solve?